 Is it possible to filter on a field selection, but hide the field in the report so it doesn't display in the results?

 Yes.
-To add a field as a filter without displaying it in the report, Select a field from the Column Selections window and click the Show Column toggle to Off on the Ordering and Sorts window.
-The user can then select that field in the Filters window as a selection without the field appearing as a column in the query results.
+To add a field as a filter without displaying it in the report, select it in the Column Selections card, then set its Show Column switch to Off in the Ordering & Sorts card.
+The field will remain available for selection as a filter.

 -

-Currently, any user that has access to Fetch can view and edit shared queries.
-The only way to restrict access to a saved query is to save it as a Personal Query.
+At this time, shared queries can be viewed and edited by all users.
+The only way to control access to a query is to save it as a personal query.

 -